Yoga Wellness educator. Hatha yoga, meditation, pilates, Reiki. Oracle card reader. Gateway Dream Guide. Yoga Therapy foundations program.

 I am one of the yoga people who believe that yoga practice becomes meditation in action when it is done with mindfulness and attention.

 Richard Freeman, a well-known yoga author and writer, wrote the foreword to this book.
 I appreciate the way he puts it when he says, “The subtle body is not only the secret to the optimal functioning and alignment of the body; it is the key to delight, love, understanding, and good relationships.”

 The word ‘subtle’ suggests a style that is complex but delicate and discreet.
 The subtle body is about the body and the mind.
 It is the relationship between spirituality and the mind.
-Yoga is about relationships —our relationship with our body, our mind, and our emotions.
-Yoga is also about our relationship with others, the environment, the world and the universe.
+Yoga is about relationships with our body, mind, and emotions as well as our relationship with others, the environment, the world, and the universe.

 Savasana or the Corpse Pose